 - More energy efficient: If a particular part of your house faces the wind or sun, you may want a fixed picture window or another type with a tight air seal to boost energy efficiency.

 - Simplified maintenance and cleaning: When choosing windows for your second story or hard-to-reach locations, you may consider a double-hung window that tilts into your home to allow you to easily clean the exterior surface.

 Your Windows Should Reflect Your Home’s Architectural Style

 It’s essential to choose windows for how they will function within your home; however, you have the option of matching your selection with your home’s architectural style.
+Take your time browsing through the numerous window types until you find the perfect match.
 For example:

 A Modern Style Calls for Sleek Windows

 Is your home sleek and modern, with few embellishments?
 If so, you’ll probably want windows that replicate this style.
 Casement window replacements are an excellent choice because they lack the individual panes usually found in traditional saltbox and colonial homes.

 Casement styles are typically elegant and minimalist, and the smooth expanse of glass gives you an uninterrupted outdoor view.
 However, because these windows are taller than wide and open out rather than up, there are areas in your home where they may not be practical.